geoffreyweal/MESA_Bootcamp_2023_ML_Tutorial/README.md

 Feel free to modify the code, add and remove code, and copy the code for you own applications.

+## Do I need any computer programming experience

+No

+Some Python skills will help, but you should be able to complete this tutorial without prior Python or computer programming experience.

+This tutorial is designed to reduce the "cost of entry" to doing machine learning.
+All the code is given, with options to modifying the code to try other machine learning algorithms given as well.

+In the final notebook, you are given a section where you can copy code you have used in Parts 2, 3, and 4 to practise copying and writing machine learning in python if you would like a challenge!

 ## How to use these notebooks

 These notebooks are run in Google Colab, which works like Microsoft Word but you can also perform computer programs with them.
 We will be using a computer program called Python to analyse nanoparticles.